nitefury7/Stremio-Repair-Tool/README.md

     - _Note: You might need to confirm "Open" in the security dialog._
 5. Follow the on-screen prompts to repair Stremio.

+If the app is blocked:
+1. Open System Settings -> Privacy & Security.
+2. Scroll down to the Security section.
+3. Look for the message about "Stremio Repair.app" being blocked.
+4. Click "Open Anyway".

 ### Option 2: Run via Command Script

 1. Download `StremioRepair.command` from the repository.